NAME

 introduces an additional delay in status reporting and command execution,

-e.g. one may notice that sensorsd
+e.g. one may notice that sensorsd makes its initial

 report about the state of monitored sensors not immediately, but by default